 If the decision is not in member's favor, the health plan will send a written statement with explanation and how to appeal the decision.

-To download forms that may be used to request patient coverage when BELVIQ® is not on the formulary, please click here.
+To download forms that may be used to request patient coverage when BELVIQ® and BELVIQ XR® is not on the formulary, please click here.
 Please note that some payors may not accept requests for coverage that are submitted on forms that have not been approved by their specific plan.

-If you need additional assistance obtaining a payor's specific requirements for requesting coverage for BELVIQ®, please call the Eisai Assistance Program at 1-866-61-EISAI or click here to obtain an Insurance Verification Form.
+If you need additional assistance obtaining a payor's specific requirements for requesting coverage for BELVIQ® and BELVIQ XR®, please call the Eisai Assistance Program at 1-866-61-EISAI or click here to obtain an Insurance Verification Form.
 Once completed, please fax it to the Eisai Assistance Program.
 A representative will initiate research into the specific requirements of your patient's insurance to obtain coverage.

 An appeal is a request to change a previous adverse decision made by a health plan.
 A representative/prescriber or patient may appeal the adverse decision related to coverage.
 The prescriber will need to provide a reason why he/she believes the adverse coverage decision was incorrect and what the expected outcome should be.
 Along with the request form, supporting documentation may include previous medical necessity-related denials, the patient's medical records, and documentation from the healthcare professional or facility.

-For more information on commercial payor-specific coverage of BELVIQ® providers can contact the member services department at their patients’ health plan.
+For more information on commercial payor-specific coverage of BELVIQ® and BELVIQ XR® providers can contact the member services department at their patients’ health plan.
 Providers can also contact the Eisai Assistance Program at 1-866-61-EISAI (1-866-613-4724) to research your patients’ benefits.

 Eisai cannot guarantee payment of any claim.
 Coding, coverage, and reimbursement may vary significantly by payor, plan, patient, and setting of care.
 Actual coverage and reimbursement decisions are made by individual payors following the receipt of claims.
 For additional information, customers should consult with their payors for all relevant coding, reimbursement, and coverage requirements.
 It is the sole responsibility of the provider to select the proper code and ensure the accuracy of all claims used in seeking reimbursement.
 All services must be medically appropriate and properly supported in the patient medical record.

-BELVIQ® is indicated as an adjunct to a reduced-calorie diet and increased physical activity for chronic weight management in adults with an initial body mass index (BMI) of:
+BELVIQ® and BELVIQ XR® are indicated as an adjunct to a reduced-calorie diet and increased physical activity for chronic weight management in adults with an initial body mass index (BMI) of 30 kg/m2 or greater (obese), or 27 kg/m2 or greater (overweight) in the presence of at least one weight-related comorbid condition (e.g., hypertension, dyslipidemia, type 2 diabetes).

 This information is intended for use by healthcare professionals in the United States only.
 Eisai Inc. recognizes the Internet is a global communications medium; however, laws, regulatory requirements, and medical practices for pharmaceutical products vary from country to country.
 The Prescribing Information included here is not appropriate for use outside the United States.
 This site contains information about products that may have different product labeling in different countries.
 This site is published by Eisai Inc.